theupdateframework/specification/tuf-spec.md

   version number of the new targets metadata file MUST match the trusted snapshot metadata.
 This is done, in part, to prevent a mix-and-match attack by man-in-the-middle attackers.
-If the new targets metadata file does not match, discard it and report the failure.
+If the new targets metadata file does not match, discard it, abort the update cycle, and report the failure.

   * **4.2**. **Check for an arbitrary software attack.** The new targets metadata file MUST have been signed by a threshold of keys specified in the trusted root metadata file.
-If the new targets metadat file is not signed as required, discard it and report the failure.
+If the new targets metadat file is not signed as required, discard it, abort the update cycle, and report the failure.

   * **4.3**. **Check for a rollback attack.** The version number of the trusted targets metadata file, if any, MUST be less than or equal to the version number of the new targets metadata file.
-If the new targets metadata file is older than the trusted targets metadata file, discard it and report the potential rollback attack.
+If the new targets metadata file is older than the trusted targets metadata file, discard it, abort the update cycle, and report the potential rollback attack.

   * **4.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new targets metadata file.
 If so, the new targets metadata file becomes the trusted targets metadata file.
-If the new targets metadata file is expired, discard it and report the potential freeze attack.
+If the new targets metadata file is expired, discard it, abort the update cycle, and report the potential freeze attack.

   * **4.5**. **Perform a preorder depth-first search for metadata about the desired target, beginning with the top-level targets role.**  Note: If